 - Victorious has a near shot-by-shot recreation with "The Breakfast Bunch", which follows the main characters locked in a library.
-Highlights include the "weird embarrassing talent" being foot archery, Jade dramatically asking "Are you... a vegan?", ending with Tori throwing a fist in the air (to try and grab a balloon), and even having a cover of "Don't You (Forget About Me)".
+Highlights include the "weird embarrassing talent" being foot archery, Jade dramatically asking "Are you... a vegan?", one character wearing a perfect recreation of Benders outfit, ending with Tori throwing a fist in the air (to try and grab a balloon), and even having a cover of "Don't You (Forget About Me)".

 Rex: [in letter] Sincerely, The Breakfast Bunch.